skellis46/slipbox/intuition and the intimate knowledge of a practice.md

 _consider:_

-- #toread Rheinberger, Hans-Jörg.
+- Rheinberger, Hans-Jörg.
 1997.
 Toward a History of Epistemic Things: Synthesizing Proteins in the Test Tube.
 Stanford, Calif: Stanford University Press
 - [[device paradigm and focal things]]
 - [[search for truth]] -- speaks directly to my question above; that is: imagination and experience
 - [[shifting focus and scanning]] -- how is noticing detail different from noticing difference (or becoming differently aware?)